 In short, the example ITAM solution gives companies the ability to track, manage, and report on information assets throughout their entire life cycle.
 This can ultimately increase cybersecurity resilience by enhancing the visibility of assets, identifying vulnerable assets, enabling faster response to security alerts, revealing which applications are actually being used and reducing help desk response times.

-Read the two-page fact sheet or the press release from NIST.
+Read the two-page fact sheet.
 For archival purposes, you may download the revised and original Project Descriptions.